ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 fact the code generated for our CNN example is very much similar to the one that we wrote by hands first.
 We do not have a formal proof that optimisations fix all the problems, but as our language is very small, the number of patterns that we had to consider is relatively small as well.
+In particular, the absence of sequential looping inside parallel operations ensure that the sparsity of the adjoint arrays is known statically.

 > - Do you have any reason to believe that your code transformation computes derivatives other than evaluation on your one example?